Wild camping on a cliff top

 Group around campfire

-In the UK, it’s best to avoid lighting a fire.
+In the UK, it’s best to avoid lighting a fire unless in designated areas.
 They can spread rapidly, causing a threat to biodiversity, people and properties.
-Our Alpkit advice is, if you really have to do it, dig slightly down into the grass to find some damper ground, line the outside with stones and flatten any overhanging grasses or bracken which could catch fire.
+Our Alpkit advice is, if you really have to do it; check for fire bans, keep water close by to extinguish it if it gets out of control, dig slightly down into the ground to find some damper ground, line the outside with stones and flatten any overhanging grasses or bracken which could catch fire.
+Never leave a fire unattended.

 What do I do with my litter when wild camping?